Kozea/WeasyPrint/docs/features.rst

 Although the CSS3 ``@font-face`` is not supported yet, WeasyPrint can use any font that Pango can find installed on the system.
 If you can use a font in a GTK+ application, just use its name in ``font-family``.
-Copying a file into the ``~/.fonts`` directory is generally enough to install a new font, depending on the OS.

 Fonts are automatically embedded in PDF files.

+On Windows and MacOS X, Pango uses the native font-managing libraries.
+You can use the tools provided by your OS to know which fonts are available.

+On Linux, Pango uses fontconfig to access fonts.
+You can list the available fonts thanks to the ``fc-list`` command, and know which font is matched by a given pattern thanks to ``fc-match``.
+Copying a font file into the ``~/local/share/fonts`` or ``~/.fonts`` directory is generally enough to install a new font.

 CSS